WordPress Plugins For Managing WordPress Post Revisions

 - Delete ’orphan post meta items’

-- Exclude selected tables and/or specific posts/pages from optimization
+- Exclude certain tables and specific pages/posts from optimization

 - And more!